UM-Bridge/benchmarks/docs/source/shared_memory.rst

 works by using allocated memory buffers in RAM as the transfer medium for UM-Bridge inputs and outputs.
-To prevent data races in a parallel setting, each memory buffer is tagged with the ID of the thread making the request in the client, and this ID is also shared (through a JSON entry) so that the model can access the correct buffer.
+To prevent data races in a parallel setting, each memory buffer is tagged with the ID of the thread making the request in the parallel client, and this ID is shared through a JSON entry so that the model can access the correct buffer.

-Currently, only the C++ and Python implementations are supported, and this feature is enabled automatically.
-The code will first perform a test transfer using shared memory when the client connects to the server; it reverts back to HTTP if this test fails.
+Currently, only the C++ and Python implementations are supported, and this feature is enabled automatically when available.
+The code will first perform a test transfer using shared memory when the client first connects to the server; it reverts back to HTTP if this test fails.